Average insurance payout from flooding in US is more than $50,000 but you can prevent this with FloodSax® alternative sandbags

 To deploy FloodSax® as alternative sandbags when a flood is forecast or is actually happening, simply immerse the FloodSax® in 20 litres of water in a large bucket or tub.
 You could even use a hosepipe or, if time is really critical, use the floodwater itself.

 The FloodSax® will then expand in around five minutes to weigh 20kg (44lbs).
+If you use warm water the FloodSax® will expand even quicker in around 3 minutes.
 A special gelling polymer inside simply absorbs the water and then keeps it in the FloodSax® so it can be used for however long the emergency lasts, which could be several months.

 Each row of FloodSax® will keep out approximately 6 inches of water and usually two or three rows are enough to keep floodwater out.
 Just lay the FloodSax® next to one another and then the row on top across the joins below to make it a firm barrier.
 FloodSax® are so heavy and tough, water blasted at them through a firefighting hose won’t shift them.